-A complete overview of the different types of designtime analysis is outside the scope of this paper.
+A complete overview of the different types of design-time analysis is outside the scope of this paper.
 However, we would like to emphasize that already today there are mature tools and techniques to verify large collections of non-trivial models.
-Tools such as Woflan (Verbeek et al., 2001) have played a pioneering role in this domain.
-Using Woflan it is possible to extract models from all kinds of systems and check these models for deadlocks, etc. To illustrate the maturity of process verification we briefly describe the analysis of the entire SAP reference model (Curran and Keller, 1997) described in (Mendling et al., 2006a; Mendling et al., 2006b).
+Tools such as Woflan [37] have played a pioneering role in this domain.
+Using Woflan it is possible to extract models from all kinds of systems and check these models for deadlocks, etc. To illustrate the maturity of process verification we briefly describe the analysis of the entire SAP reference model [16] described in [26, 27].